 Atkins is one of the world’s leading engineering and design consultancies, employing some 17,700 people across the UK, North America, Middle East, Asia Pacific and Europe.
-It has the breadth and depth of expertise to plan, design and enable some of the world’s most technically challenging and time critical infrastructure projects.
+It has the breadth and depth of expertise to plan, design and enables some of the world’s most technically challenging and time-critical infrastructure projects.

 Atkins is the official engineering design services provider for the London 2012 Olympic and Paralympic Games.

 In 2009 Atkins completed a major refurbishment of their Derby office located on the RTC Business Park.
 At the heart of the refurbishment lay a commitment to delivering a sustainable low carbon building and an opportunity to showcase technical expertise to reduce CO2 emissions.
 This was achieved through a critical examination of the design, specification and construction phases of the project.

 Design and specification

 • Waste was kept to a minimum and monitored throughout the project with 90% of materials recycled.

 • Key elements of the furniture, carpets, floors, partitions, ceiling tiles and windows utilised recycled materials in their technologies and construction.